 The Delta-T Nervoscope

 The Delta-T Nervoscope and the 14 x 36 X-Rays are the most important tools used to determine the subluxation.
-The intervertebral foramina which is the hole thru which the nerves pass, will visibly get smaller in the case of misalignment on the spinograph.
-However the only way we can determine if there is any nerve interference or pressure is with the Delta -T or Nervoscope .
+The intervertebral foramina which is the hole thru which the nerves pass, will visibly get smaller in the case of misalignment on the X-Rays.
+However, the only way we can determine if there is any nerve interference or pressure is with the Delta -T or Nervoscope .

-Advanced instrumentation is the most powerful tool to tell where and when to adjust.
+Advanced instrumentation is the most powerful tool to tell where and if to adjust.
 It gives immediate feedback if the nerve pressure has been reduced.
 The instrument is “instrumental” in analysis and correction of subluxations.